Constantin von Tischendorf: Early life and education

 Tischendorf was born in Lengenfeld, Saxony, the son of a forensic physician.
-After attending primary school in Lengenfield, he went to grammar school in nearby Plauen.
+After attending primary school in Lengenfeld, he went to grammar school in nearby Plauen.
 From Easter 1834, having achieved excellent marks at school, he studied theology and philosophy at the University of Leipzig.

 At Leipzig he was mainly influenced by JGB Winer, and he began to take special interest in New Testament criticism.
 Winer's influence gave him the desire to use the oldest manuscripts in order to compile the text of the New Testament as close to the original as possible.
 Despite his father's death in 1835 and his mother's just a year later, he was still able to achieve his doctorate in 1838, before accepting a tutoring job in the home of Reverend Ferdinand Leberecht Zehme in Grossstadeln where he met and fell in love with the clergyman's daughter Angelika.
 He published a volume of poetry in 1838, Maiknospen (Buds of May) and Der junge Mystiker (The Young Mystic) was published under a pseudonym in 1839.
 At this time he also began his first critical edition of the New Testament in Greek which was to become his life's work.

 After a journey through southern Germany and Switzerland, and a visit to Strassburg, he returned to Leipzig to begin work on a critical study of the New Testament text.